jinagamvasubabu/polyfetcher/README.md

 # Polyfuse
-Util to combine one or more polygons into one
+A Go Package can fetch polygon definitions from OpenStreet maps and it can also combine one or more polygons into one.
 ![alt text](https://github.com/jinagamvasubabu/polyfuse/blob/master/images/polyfuse.png?raw=true)
 ## Overview
 [![Build Status](https://travis-ci.org/jinagamvasubabu/polyfuse.svg?branch=master)](https://travis-ci.org/jinagamvasubabu/polyfuse)